kwojcicki/kwojcicki.github.io/_posts/2022-04-02-VISUAL_IMAGE_INTERPOLATION.md

 ![Image scaling example](/img/posts/image_scaling.PNG)

 Before understanding how image interpolation works, we need to better understand what an image is actually composed of.
-We can imagine an image as 1 or more 2d matrices.
-Where each matrix represents a channel; the most common channels are Red, Green, Blue and Alpha (commonly abbreviated to rbga).
+We can imagine an image as 1 or more 2d matrices where each matrix represents a channel; the most common channels are Red, Green, Blue and Alpha (commonly abbreviated to rgba).
 A pixel at position $$ (i, j) $$ is represented by a tuple created by concatenating the values from each channel at $$ (i, j) $$.
-For example a pixel in an rgba image could be generally represented as $$ P_{i,j} = ( R_{i,j}, G_{i,j}, B_{i,j}, A_{i,j} ) $$ where $$ R, G, B, A $$ are all matrices.
+For example, a pixel in a rgba image could be generally represented as $$ P_{i,j} = ( R_{i,j}, G_{i,j}, B_{i,j}, A_{i,j} ) $$ where $$ R, G, B, A $$ are all matrices.

 ![RGB channel separated image](https://upload.wikimedia.org/wikipedia/commons/5/56/RGB_channels_separation.png?20110219015028)

-When we are resizing an image we recreate all the channel matrices except with a different number of rows and/or columns.
+When we are resizing an image, we recreate all the channel matrices except with a different number of rows and/or columns.
 But what values do we put inside these new matrices?
-The exact process depends on the image interpolation algorithm you choose; in general there are 2 steps which are repeated for every element in every channel.
-First each element is projected onto the old matrix, then using the elements surrounding the projected position we can interpolate the new elements value.
+The exact process depends on the image interpolation algorithm you choose; in general, there are 2 steps which are repeated for every element in every channel.
+First, each element is projected onto the old matrix then using the elements surrounding the projected position we can interpolate the new elements value.

-Using the below graphical tool you can dive deeper into the various interpolation techniques and learn exactly how they operate.
-Alternatively visit the blog posts linked below for a deeper dive into each interpolation technique.
+Using the graphical tool below you can dive deeper into the various interpolation techniques and learn exactly how they operate.
+Alternatively, visit the blog posts linked below for a deeper dive into each interpolation technique.

 <style>
     #myCanvas {